 What is the most crucial skill: expert knowledge or salesmanship?

-Alexander Graham Bell invented the telephone, correct?
+- Alexander Graham Bell invented the telephone, correct?
 Not quite.
 It was the Italian Antonio Meucci who made the first long-distance call.
-However, he was unable to effectively patent his invention.
+However, he was unable to patent his invention effectively.
 Lack of English skills and a general lack of sales ability stripped him of the fruits of his work.
-It was the sales wizard Alexander Graham Bell who effectively copied Meucci’s invention, quickly patented it, and used it to gain great fame and riches.
+The sales wizard Alexander Graham Bell effectively copied Meucci’s invention, patented it, and used it to gain great fame and riches.

-Every child knows Thomas Edison, the inventor of the light bulb.
+- Every child knows Thomas Edison, the inventor of the light bulb.
 Countless legends are told about the incredible number of experiments Edison allegedly undertook to produce a working light bulb.
 Unfortunately, these stories turn out to be a clever PR stunt.
-Heinrich Goebel, a German emigrant to the U.S., tried to sell his original light bulb invention (although he also had likely used work of others to construct his prototype) to Thomas Edison in 1882.
-That was his biggest mistake; Edison stole the invention and patented it himself.
-It shows what clever salesperson Edison was.
+Heinrich Goebel, a German emigrant to the U.S., tried to sell his original light bulb invention (although he also had likely used the work of others to construct his prototype) to Thomas Edison in 1882.
+That was his biggest mistake; Edison stole and patented the invention himself.
+It shows what a clever salesperson Edison was.

 I am a project manager (Project Manager Professional, PMP), a Project Coach, a management consultant, and a book author.
 I have worked in the software industry since 1992 and as a manager consultant since 1998.
 Please visit my United Mentors home page for more details.
 Contact me on LinkedIn for direct feedback on my articles.